ess-dmsc/forward-epics-to-kafka/README.md

 The Forwarder uses the [MDEL](https://epics.anl.gov/EpicsDocumentation/AppDevManuals/RecordRef/Recordref-5.html#MARKER-9-15) monitor specification for monitoring PV updates rather than the ADEL Archive monitoring specification.
 This means that every PV update is processed rather than just those that exceed the ADEL.

+### Idle PV Updates

+To push PV values on a period even if they have not been updated, the `pv-update-period MILLISECONDS` flag can be used when running the program.
+This runs alongside the normal PV monitor so will push updates when they have changed as well as if the PVs are idle.

+By default this is turned off.

 ## Usage